SpockBotMC/SpockBot/README.rst

 As long as you provide the same simple APIs, other plugins won't know the difference.

-Some of this is documented so if you're uncomfortable reading source code this might not be the framework for you.
+We're only just getting started with documentation so if you're uncomfortable reading source code this might not be the framework for you.
 Or, better yet, hop on IRC and help us write some docs!

 SpockBot officially supports Python 3.x and Python 2.7.x on \*nix operating systems and requires cryptography_.
 It also runs on Windows and under